-Table 8: Criteria Used to Assign Implementation Priorities for Naturalization Areas le 9: Naturaliza ation Areas with in MVHF ESA (south) Naturalization Area Identifier Approximate Area (ha) Goal(s) for Naturalization Management Actions for Naturalization Priority for Implementation Measure(s) of Success Lead Agency Potential Funding Estimated Cost NA 1 See RO9 in Table 7/ Figure 2 NA 2 See RO11 in Table 7 / Figure 2 NA 3 See RO12 in Table 7 NA 4 0.43 This area includes areas of mown lawn located on City lands within the ESA boundary that border an open bluff and are an encroachment into the ESA by private land owners.
+Naturalization Area Identifier Approximate Area (ha) Goal(s) for Naturalization Management Actions for Naturalization Priority for Implementation Measure(s) of Success Lead Agency Potential Funding Estimated Cost NA 1 See RO9 in Table 7/ Figure 2 NA 2 See RO11 in Table 7 / Figure 2 NA 3 See RO12 in Table 7 NA 4 0.43 This area includes areas of mown lawn located on City lands within the ESA boundary that border an open bluff and are an encroachment into the ESA by private land owners.
 By-law staff have initiated an enforcement process to reverse the encroachments Relocation of a portion of the Gainsborough Ravine to Snake Creek Valley trail (previously closed) to this tableland area to avoid the edge of the top of slope and seepage area combined with naturalization of lawn.
 Implement managed succession activities: Planting of native deciduous tree and shrub species similar to the adjacent lowland deciduous forest.
 High Managed succession of lawn areas succeeding into cultural meadows and eventually forest to become part of the contiguous woodland.
-ESA Mg Team Capital / Operating Budget Low NA 5 1.32 Not identified during Phase I but through review of the naturalization areas, this area was added for Phase II.
+ESA Mg Cte ESA Mg Team Capital / Operating Budget Low NA 5 1.32 Not identified during Phase I but through review of the naturalization areas, this area was added for Phase II.
 Attawandaron Park, located within the ESA boundary, is comprised of mown lawn that borders the valley.
 Naturalization of the eastern edge of this mown area would help to enhance the ESA and Medway Creek.
 A staged approach to naturalization could involve naturalizing the eastern edge by establishing areas of no-mowing adjacent to the valley slope.
 Education and stewardship to inform the neighbourhood about the naturalization efforts and reason for it.
 Opportunity to establish a managed trail connecting a managed trail to the north and the managed trail running through Snake Creek Valley to the south creating a defined limit for naturalization on the east side of trail.
 Planting of native deciduous tree and shrub species similar to the adjacent lowland deciduous forest.
 High Eastern edge of Park succeeds into cultural meadows and eventually forest becoming part of the contiguous woodland.
-ESA Mg Team Capital / Operating Budget Low
+ESA Mg Cte ESA Mg Team Capital / Operating Budget Medium

-4.0 Trail Management
+Trail Management

-As outlined under Section 2.3, as part of the November 2016 addendum to the Natural Heritage Inventory and Evaluation (January 2015), the significant ecological features in the MVHF ESA (south) were reviewed for compatibility with existing managed trails using Chart 2 from the City's Guideline for Management Zones and Trails in ESAs (May 2016).
-Through this review it was determined that the significant ecological features in the MVHF ESA (south) are compatible with the existing managed trails; no existing managed trails would be recommended for closure or relocation.
+As outlined under Section 2.3, as part of the November 2016 addendum to the Natural Heritage Inventory and Evaluation (January 2015), the existing managed trails were reviewed for compatibility with significant ecological features in the MVHF ESA (south) using Chart 2 from the City's Guideline for Management Zones and Trails in ESAs (May 2016).
+Through this review it was determined that the existing managed trails (see Figure 3) are compatible with the significant ecological features in the MVHF ESA (south); no existing managed trails would be recommended for closure or relocation.